wadie999/master-notes/audio-classification/README.md

 # Deep Learning Audio Classification Project

 ## Overview
 This project explores the application of deep learning techniques to classify audio files using the ESC-10 dataset.
-It involves developing neural network architectures from scratch, proving a fundamental understanding of deep learning principles and practices.
+It involves developing neural network architectures from scratch using Pytorch, proving a fundamental understanding of deep learning principles and practices.

 ## Dataset
 The project utilizes the [ESC-10 dataset](https://github.com/karolpiczak/ESC-10), which is a subset of the Environmental Sound Classification dataset (ESC-50).
 It includes labeled audio files across 10 classes, specifically designed for environmental sound classification tasks.